The Moon Supreme, chapter 41

 With a blend of caution and curiosity, Lina followed, each step measured as she secretly devised a strategy for escape.
 However, the room she expected to be a possible prison turned out to be a compact bathroom.
 Within it, a bath filled with water emitted a gentle, soothing radiance.

 Yue’s eyes met Lina’s in an unspoken invitation to trust the moment.
 “I thought a warm bath might bring comfort.
-It can help you relax,” she murmured.
+It can help you relax.”

 Lina regarded the bath with surprise and gratitude, the unexpected kindness stirring various emotions.
 ‘Why is she being so kind?
 There must be a reason for her to trust a stranger.
-Do I look THAT weak and defenseless?’ she wondered, offering an appreciative nod and waiting for Yue to exit the bathroom.
+Do I look THAT weak and defenseless?’
+She offered an appreciative nod and waited for Yue to exit the bathroom.

 Quietly, Lina began to undress, each garment dropping away as she surrendered to the inviting warmth of the bath.
 Within its embrace, her concerns and fears from the day seemed to dissolve, the tranquil sensation momentarily calming the storm of her thoughts.

 As Qingcang soared through the sky, his thoughts drifted back to the events within the portal.
 A glimmer of intensity flickered in his otherwise aloof eyes as he replayed their kiss.
 A realization struck, causing his eyes to widen.
 ‘Something was slipping away from me.
-But what?’ he wondered, a sigh escaping him as he delved into his thoughts.
+But what?’
+A sigh escaped him as he delved into his thoughts.
 A faint furrow appeared between his brows as he continued his journey across the sky.

 “Chunli, you look gorgeous!”
 Yue’s voice brimmed with excitement, momentarily catching Lina off guard.
 The genuine enthusiasm chipped away at Lina’s reserve, coaxing a tentative smile.